Intro to Honey Bees – give me some o’ that sweet stuff

 In advance of an emergency – you have established your bee hives (“prepped”) and can harvest honey when you can no longer go to the store… yep, this looks like an ideal project for a prepper!

 There is another reason that you should consider keeping Honey Bees: pollination of the rest of your garden.
 Bees play an important part in transferring pollen between plants so that flowers become fruits and you have something to harvest.
 Place your hives strategically on your property to insure that your plants get pollinated.
-The closer in proximity your bees are to your flowering plants, the more trips they can do each day, the faster the hive with thrive.
+The closer in proximity your bees are to your flowering plants, the more trips they can do each day, the faster the hive will thrive.

 Types of Hives: essentially there are three types of hives.
 Top Bar, Warre and Langstroth.
 Other designs are available for urban settings but these are the basic designs that are commonly used in backyards and in the country.